 Perhaps the single most popular day-trip destination from Stockholm is Drottningholm Palace.
 This isn’t the Swedish king’s official residence (that title is given to Kungliga Slottet in central Stockholm), but it is where he spends most of his time.

 Built on an island, the palace itself shares space with carefully tended baroque gardens and a theatre that was built way back in 1766, and is still in use today.
 You can tour the grounds and palace (apart from the bit the royal family inhabit) all year round, though opening hours are limited to weekends during the winter.
+There’s more on visiting the palace from Stockholm in this guide.

 In summer, touristy lunch cruises leave from Stadshuskajen near Stockholm City Hall, taking around an hour to reach the palace.
 Return tickets that include admission to the palace and grounds are also available.
 A cheaper, less scenic alternative is to take the T-bana (subway) to Brommaplan.
 Once there, change to bus 176 or 177 and get off at Drottningholm.